XI International Permaculture Convergence

 In addition to the conference, convergence, and permaculture site visits in Cuba, a pre-conference Permaculture Design Course will be offered November 11 – 24 at a rural site near Havana.
-Attendance at the course will certify participants to attend and participate in the Convergence proceedings in Los Cocos, a rustic seaside campground near Jibacoa Beach, November 29 – December 3.
+Attendance at the course will certify participants to participate in the Convergence proceedings in Los Cocos, a rustic seaside campground near Jibacoa Beach, November 29 – December 3.
 For participants who are able to spend the entire month in Cuba, this is an ideal situation.

 For participants who, perhaps, cannot afford the full 4 weeks in Cuba (time-wise or money-wise), please consider taking the necessary Permaculture Design Certification course in the US prior to November.
 There is plenty of time between now and November to find a low cost PDC course in your region and/or to work with local Permaculture Design teachers to set up a series of weekend workshops toward certification.

 (We will post information on PDC courses being offered all across the US, in preparation for the IPC 11 in Cuba.
 PDC teachers are invited to email their information to ECN for posting on this web page.)